 For more information about the guided tours, see the official Floración de Cieza website.
 It’s only in Spanish for now, but just use the translation tool to set it to any language you want.

 Where to see the blossoms in Cieza

 I recommend driving around the countryside and just see where you end up.
 Some of my favorite spots, like the one in the photo above, were not on any map or tourist route.
 Just remember to be mindful of the farmers and the fact that these orchards are people’s livelihood.
 Don’t walk onto someone’s property, ask for permission or keep to the edge of the fields.

 When you feel like getting out of the car to stretch your legs, park at Area Recreativa De El Horno.
 From there you can walk down to the river and follow one of the walking and cycling trails around the valley.
 I highly recommend bringing a bike if you have one or are able to rent one.
 You’ll cover so much more ground than by foot and be able to ride down trails you wouldn’t with a car.

 My favorite view, the one with the mountain in the background, you’ll find just down the road from the El Horno parking area.
 Walk downhill and look for signs with “No parking Floración”.
-There are several different viewpoints along this road in addition to a large field of trees that comes all the way up to street level.
+There are several different viewpoints along this road, in addition to a large field of trees that comes all the way up to street level.
 It’s the perfect spot for a little photoshoot!

-Just a few minutes away, the Floración visitor center sits on top of a hill, boasting the most amazing view of fields covered in different shades of pink for as long as the eye can see.
+Just a few minutes away, the Floración visitor center sits on top of a hill, boasting an incredible view of fields covered in different shades of pink for as long as the eye can see.
 Just search for Mirador del Soto de la Zarzuela on Google Maps, it’s not hard to find.
 There you can read about the Floración and sit down and relax with a drink in hand.
 If there’s a lot of people out, it can be a good idea to just walk there for El Horno as there aren’t many parking spaces available.